alexttyip/mention-bot/README.md

 | `:user_error:` | User error |
 | `:confusedparrot:` | Unexpected error|

+## Re-rolling
+The picker has the ability to re-roll by clicking the "Re-roll" button under the last picked user in the slack thread.
+Re-rolling will exclude previously-picked users, until there are no more users to pick.

 ## What's next

 - Avoid picking recently picked users